Mike Nugent: Chicago Bears

 On December 4, 2017, the Chicago Bears signed Nugent to replace the injured Cairo Santos.
 In Week 17, Nugent tied his personal record when he converted a 55-yard field goal.
+He finished the 2017 season converting 15 of 17 extra points and 11 of 13 field goal attempts.

 Oakland Raiders

 On August 4, 2018, Nugent signed with the Oakland Raiders.
-He was placed on injured reserve on September 26, 2018 after suffering a hip injury in Week 3.
+He was placed on injured reserve on September 26, 2018, after suffering a hip injury in Week 3.

 New England Patriots

 On October 3, 2019, Nugent signed with the New England Patriots after they placed Stephen Gostkowski on injured reserve.
-He was released on October 29, 2019 after missing two kicks in a game against the Cleveland Browns.
+He was released on October 29, 2019, after missing two kicks in a game against the Cleveland Browns.
 In four games with the Patriots, Nugent went 5-of-8 on field goals and 15-of-16 on extra points.

 Arizona Cardinals (second stint)

 On September 18, 2020, Nugent was signed to the Arizona Cardinals practice squad.
-He was elevated to the active roster on December 12 and December 19 for the team's weeks 14 and 15 games against the New York Giants and Philadelphia Eagles, and reverted to the practice squad after each game.
+He was elevated to the active roster on December 12 and 19 for the team's weeks 14 and 15 games against the New York Giants and Philadelphia Eagles, and reverted to the practice squad after each game.
 On December 25, 2020, Nugent was promoted to the active roster.
 His only missed field goal came against the Los Angeles Rams in Week 17 when the kick was blocked.